content-left-bg.png

 • must closely supervise the approach, take-off and landing areas.
 Participants must not begin their run up until the landing area is clear

-• must suspend the activity if the conditions become unfavourable (e.g. poor visibility, extreme temperatures, thunderstorms, high winds, wet launch areas).
+The activity must be suspended if the conditions become unfavourable (e.g. poor visibility, extreme temperatures, thunderstorms, high winds, wet launch areas).

 Supervisor qualifications